Alex Du Feu

-Annalise Barnette holds a PhD in Microbiology and Immunology with a concentration in tumour immunology.
+Annalise Barnette holds a PhD in Microbiology and Immunology with a concentration in tumor immunology.
 Her dissertation focused on understanding the immune mechanism of action of the natural plant-derived compound, Withaferin A, in Her-2/neu breast cancer.
 Annalise has also collaborated with other scientists to understand the effect of chronic spinal cord injury on T cell function and Influenza infection.

 Posts written collaboratively by the Bio-Rad Antibodies team.
 The Bio-Rad Antibodies team have specialist knowledge across a range of different antibody areas.
 From Western blotting and flow cytometry to best practices in the antibody field.

 Chloe Fenton, PhD

 Lab Crunches Editor: Chloe Fenton has a PhD in Endocrinology, in which she investigated the role of pre-receptor steroid metabolism in the anti-inflammatory effects of therapeutic glucocorticoids.
 Before joining Bio-Rad, Chloe moved to the University of Wuerzburg in Germany for an immunology postdoctoral position focusing on how regulatory T cells suppress CD8 T cell function during viral infections.